-The carcinogenic potential of sunitinib has been evaluated in rasH2 transgenic mice.
-Gastroduodenal carcinomas and/or gastric mucosal hyperplasia, as well as an increased incidence of background hemangiosarcomas have been observed at doses of ≥25 mg/kg/day (approximately 7 times the AUC in patients administered the RDD of 50 mg/day) following daily dose administration of 1- or 6-months duration.
+The carcinogenic potential of sunitinib has been evaluated in two species: rasH2 transgenic mice and Sprague-Dawley rats.
+There were similar positive findings in both species.
+In rasH2 transgenic mice gastroduodenal carcinomas and/or gastric mucosal hyperplasia, as well as an increased incidence of background hemangiosarcomas were observed at doses of ≥25 mg/kg/day following daily dose administration of sunitinib in studies of 1 or 6 months duration.
 No proliferative changes were observed in rasH2 transgenic mice at 8 mg/kg/day.
+Similarly, in a 2-year rat carcinogenicity study, administration of sunitinib in 28-day cycles followed by 7-day dose-free periods resulted in findings of duodenal carcinoma at doses as low as 1 mg/kg/day (approximately 0.9 times the AUC in patients given the RDD of 50 mg/day).
+At the high dose of 3 mg/kg/day (approximately 7.8 times the AUC in patients at the RDD of 50 mg/day) the incidence of duodenal tumors was increased and was accompanied by findings of gastric mucous cell hyperplasia, and by an increased incidence of pheochromocytoma and hyperplasia of the adrenal medulla.
 Sunitinib did not cause genetic damage when tested in in vitro assays (bacterial mutation [AMES Assay], human lymphocyte chromosome aberration) and an in vivo rat bone marrow micronucleus test.